CEA-608 vs. CEA-708: How to Add Closed Captions to a Live Stream [2025 Update]

 How to Add Closed Captions on VOD Content on Dacast

-Dacast allows broadcasters to add subtitles to on-demand video files without the integration of third-party software or encoder.
+Dacast allows broadcasters to add subtitles to on-demand video files without the integration of third-party software or an encoder.

 To add subtitles to your VOD content, click on the video file you wish to modify.
 Go to the “General” tab, and scroll down to “Subtitles”: